MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/adding-webvr-to-a-babylonjs-game.md

 ![immersive prompt](images/immersiveview.png)

-We can also add a piece of code that will display the the `UniversalCamera` view before we switch to our `WebVRFreeCamera`, allowing the user to look at the game instead of a blue window.
+We can also add a piece of code that will display the `UniversalCamera` view before we switch to our `WebVRFreeCamera`, allowing the user to look at the game instead of a blue window.

 Add the following after `engine.runRenderLoop(function () {`.
 ```javascript